Why you’re putting up walls to protect yourself in your relationship

 Because you experienced so much hurt in the past, you believe that – no matter what your partner does – you’ll eventually get rejected or abandoned.
 And, there’s no possible way that someone could love YOU.

 You might think, “Why would someone want to be with me?”
-You see yourself as damaged goods and unlovable,
+You might see yourself as damaged goods and unlovable.

 Because this belief feels very real to you, your nervous system goes on high alert, especially when things are going well.